Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Application of advanced statistical methods through case studies

-In real-world data analysis, a skilled statistician will utilize and adapt existing methodology to suit research goals at hand.
-This paper illustrates and provides background on a raft of specialized techniques in applied statistics, motivated by real case studies in statistics.
+In real-world data analysis, a skilled statistician will utilise and adapt existing methodology to suit research goals at hand.
+This paper illustrates and provides background on a raft of specialised techniques in applied statistics, motivated by real case studies in statistics.

 Paper title Case Studies in Statistics